Kia e-Niro review

 There’s no compromise on practicality.
 Room for passengers is more than adequate, with plenty of legroom and headroom for rear-seat occupants.
 There’s lots of interior storage space and the boot itself is a generous 451 litres.

 The Kia e-Niro offers fantastic value for money in comparison to other mid-size electric cars like the BMW i3, Hyundai Kona Electric and the Nissan Leaf.
-Standard equipment includes leather upholstery, adaptive cruise control, a reversing camera, Android Auto and Apple CarPlay connectivity and wireless phone charging, plus a host of active safety systems.
+Standard equipment includes part-leather upholstery, adaptive cruise control, a reversing camera, Android Auto and Apple CarPlay connectivity and wireless phone charging, plus a host of active safety systems.
 Most rivals – including the barely cheaper Kona Electric – can’t match the Kia for standard kit.

 The e-Niro can also be considered as a very viable alternative to the most frugal conventionally powered family SUVs, such is the level of usability granted by its excellent range.